One More Time (Daft Punk song): Chart performance

 In both Daft Punk's native France and Canada, "One More Time" topped the national singles charts.
 In the United States, "One More Time" peaked at number 61 on the Billboard Hot 100 (tying with previous Daft Punk hit, "Around the World"); by June 2013 it had sold 1,052,000 digital copies there, and became Daft Punk's first million-seller.
 "One More Time" peaked at number one on the dance chart in the same country.
 On the Eurochart Hot 100 Singles chart, the song debuted at number one, one of the few songs to do so.

 In the United Kingdom, "One More Time" peaked at number two on the UK Singles Chart, Daft Punk's highest-charting single in the country until "Get Lucky" reached number one in 2013; the song also topped the dance chart.
 It was also a hit in Australia, debuting at number 46 and peaking at number 10.
-It thus became Daft Punk's most successful song in Australia until "Get Lucky", the first single from their 2013 album Random Access Memories, topped the ARIA chart in 2013.
+It thus became Daft Punk's most successful song in Australia until "Get Lucky", the lead single featuring Pharrell Williams and Nile Rodgers from their 2013 album Random Access Memories, topped the ARIA chart in 2013.

-Reception
+Legacy

 "One More Time" was listed at number five on Pitchfork's top 500 songs of the 2000s, with the magazine writing that it "distill[s] 25 years of pop and house into five and a half minutes of first-time joy."
 Rolling Stone listed it at number 33 of their top 100 songs of the decade (2000–2009) as well as number 307 on its amended "The 500 Greatest Songs of All Time" list in May 2010.
 It was voted by Mixmag readers as the greatest dance record of all time.
-Also, "One More Time" was ranked at number 11 on The Village Voice's Pazz & Jop annual year-end critics' poll.
-In 2021, Billboard ranked the song number one on its list of the 20 greatest Daft Punk songs.
+The song was also ranked at number 11 on The Village Voice's Pazz & Jop annual year-end critics' poll.
+In 2021, Billboard magazine ranked it number one on its list of the 20 greatest Daft Punk songs.
+In 2022, Rolling Stone ranked "One More Time" number two in their "200 Greatest Dance Songs of All Time" list.
+In 2024, The Guardian named it the best French touch track.
+In 2025, Billboard ranked "One More Time" the third-best dance song of all time.